michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

   sets of fields.
-For balances the wallet can spend ("IsMine"), a `trusted` field for outputs either created by the wallet itself or which have at least one confirmation; an `untrusted_pending` field for outputs in the mempool created by other users; and an `immature` field for outputs from a miner generation transaction that haven't yet received 100 confirmations (the earliest they can be spent).
+For balances the wallet can spend ("IsMine"), a `trusted` field for outputs either created by the wallet itself or which have at least one confirmation; an `untrusted_pending` field for outputs in the mempool that pay the wallet; and an `immature` field for outputs from a miner generation transaction that haven't yet received 100 confirmations (the earliest they can be spent).
 For balances the wallet is only watching ("watchonly"), the same three